All applications are due by 11:59 pm ET on the date listed to be considered for the round.

 When to Expect a Decision

 Each application round has a corresponding week in which decisions will be shared with applicants who applied in that round (please see decision dates above).
 Please note that your evaluation will not start until all application documents have been received.
-This includes recommendation forms, transcripts, and exam scores.
+This includes recommendation forms, transcripts, and (if required) exam scores.